 1. Take & Pass the MCAT

-Aim to begin studying for the test as early as your junior year of your undergraduate program, setting aside time each week to master each section.
+Aim to begin studying for the test as early as the junior year of your undergraduate program, setting aside time each week to master each section.
 Luckily, there are a plethora of guides, books, and other resources you can find for free or purchase online.
 The MCAT typically takes five hours to complete and you can take it up to a maximum of three times per year.
 In a two year period, you can only take the MCAT four times.
 You’re also only allowed to take the MCat 7 times in your lifetime.

 The Medical College Admission Test (MCAT) is a comprehensive standardized test that covers 4 sections, including: